lievenFlux/floor-remover-with-opencv-pixellib/README.md

 - Error checking
 - Improve auto rotate algorithm
-- Improve scaling of new texture to \*context
+- Improve scaling of new texture to original photo
-- Match horizontal axis of the new texture to \*context
+- Match horizontal axis of the new texture to original photo
 - Get a better result (sharper edges, more precise cutout of the floor) from the segmentation
 - Add depth of field to new texture
-- Add shadow effects to \*context
+- Add shadow effects to original photo

-\*context = the photo that has been uploaded

 Made with ❤️